revbayes/revbayes.github.io/tutorials/morph_ase/index.md

 ancestral states from that distribution.
 This procedure is known as *ancestral state estimation*.

-Finally, we might be interested in testing for correlated evolution between discrete morphological characters.
+%Finally, we might be interested in testing for correlated evolution between discrete morphological characters.
-For example,
+%For example,
+%
 This tutorial will provide a discussion of modeling morphological characters and ancestral state estimation, and will demonstrate how to perform such Bayesian phylogenetic analysis using RevBayes {% cite Hoehna2016b %}.